zerosonesfun/wp-email-blocker/README.md

 - Block specific email addresses (e.g., `spam@example.com`).
 - Optionally include a predefined list of 100 common spam email domains.
 (See repository wiki for the list)
 - A simple log shows you it's working and which emails are being used repeatedly.
-- Easy-to-use interface to manage blocked emails.
+- Easy-to-use interface to manage blocked emails using a "pill" UI.
-- Lightweight and efficient.
+- Lightweight, efficient, pretty code.

 ---